Q. Why does my wood floor change color?

 Q. Can I wax my hardwood floor?

-A. We do not recommend the use of wax on any of our prefinished hardwood floors.
-Once a prefinished floor has been waxed, it must always be treated as a floor having a waxed finish ? having to be waxed frequently.
-In the future, if you decide to refinish the floor, the wax may hinder the absorption of the varnish.
-Wax can also make a floor very slippery and dull it?s appearance.
+A. Johnson Hardwood does not recommend the use of wax on any of our prefinished hardwood floors.
+Once a prefinished floor has been waxed it must be waxed frequently.
+If you decide to refinish the floor, the wax may hinder the absorption of the varnish.
+Wax can also make a floor very slippery and dull the appearance.

 Q. Which directional strip layout should I choose?

-Q. How can I replace a damaged Johnson strip?
+Q. How can I replace a Johnson Hardwood plank?